 Difference Between Expense vs Expenditure

-Expense vs. Expenditure – In simple words, expenses are the costs that incur to earn revenues.
-Whereas, expenditure is the cost spent on purchase or growth of fixed assets.
+Expense vs. Expenditure - In simple words, expenses are the costs incurred to earn revenues.
+At the same time, expenditure is the cost spent on purchasing or growing fixed assets.

 In this article, we look at Expense vs. Expenditure in detail.